AztlanEngineering/swatch-documentation/docs/apireference.md

 ---

 :::note
-Before starting, please note that (as per [the W3C spec](https://www.w3.org/TR/css-variables-1/)), the scope of a CSS4 variable is as follows :
+Before starting, please note that (as per [the W3C spec](https://www.w3.org/TR/css-variables-1/)), the scope of a CSS variable is as follows :
-+ A CSS4 variable defined on a DOM node applies to this DOM node...
++ A CSS variable defined on a DOM node applies to this DOM node...
 + ... as well as all of its children tree
 + ... as well as all the [Shadow DOM](ihttps://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) trees in the children tree
 :::